Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 To summarize, the technologies underlying the publishing process in computer vision have changed rapidly over the past three decades.
-Today, proceedings are published online, and most researchers read research PDFs on a screen, rather than research papers in print.
-The loss of physical research papers affects readers' attachment to those documents, as virtual papers cannot hold significance as domestic symbols in the same way.
-Meanwhile, authors have taken advantage of this fact and increased the resolution of their figures to bend conference page limits, and started publishing on arXiv to share their results as quickly as possible.
+Today, proceedings are published online, and most researchers read PDFs on a screen, rather than research papers in print.
+The loss of physical research papers affects readers' attachment to those documents, as virtual papers cannot hold significance as domestic objects in the same way.
+Meanwhile, authors have taken advantage of this fact and increased the resolution of their figures to bend conference page limits, and started publishing on arXiv to quickly attract attention to their new results.
 Again, we see the same themes: a pattern in computer vision was preceded by a similar shift in computer graphics, which has contributed to commodification.
-In this case, the conference review system serves to measure the value of a research contribution, since the submission itself has been devalued (in the attention economy) by the growth of the field and the ease of sharing a research PDF online.
-Acceptance to a computer vision conference serves as a marker, not just of peer-reviewed technical correctness, but of sufficient novelty and significance to warrant high scores from reviewers, a \textit{stamp of approval} for employment or promotion.
-But those scores are an inherently unreliable measure of significance as no one can predict which papers submitted to a conference will have significant impact.
+In this case, the conference publishing system has shifted from a means of scholarly communication to a means of evaluating research.
+Acceptance to a computer vision conference serves as a marker, not just of peer-reviewed technical correctness, but of sufficient novelty and significance to warrant high scores from reviewers, a \textit{``stamp of approval''} for employment or promotion.
+In other words, improvements in writing tools have shifted the burden of evaluating new research work from the authors to the peer reviewers, placing significant labor burdens on the peer review process.